tektoncd/pipeline/docs/install.md

 - `resource-verification-mode`: Setting this flag to "enforce" will enforce verification of tasks/pipeline.
 Failing to verify will fail the taskrun/pipelinerun. "warn" will only log the err message and "skip" will skip the whole verification.

+- `enable-provenance-in-status`: set this flag to "true" to enable recording the `provenance` field in `TaskRun` and `PipelineRun` status.
+The `provenance` field contains metadata about resources used in the TaskRun/PipelineRun such as the source from where a remote Task/Pipeline definition was fetched.

 For example:

 ```yaml